Holpa/Stocks_Core8/README.md

 # Contributing

-Following "Teddy Smith on Youtube" or in github "Teddysmithdev"
+Following "Teddy Smith on Youtube" or in github "Teddysmithdev" and BG3 Down Down Down By The River...